 The freeholder's response

-- s/he wants to demolish or redevelop it
+- they want to demolish or redevelop it

-- s/he wants to live in it or let a member of her/his family live in it.
+- they want to live in it or let a member of their family live in it

 The new lease

 The new lease has to be for 50 years plus the number of years left on the original lease.
-It will be basically the same as the original lease, unless you and the freeholder agree to change it.
-If you have disagreements about the new lease, you can apply to a leasehold valuation tribunal (LVT) to sort them out.
+It is basically the same as the original lease, unless you and the freeholder agree to change it.

 Leases on houses can only be extended once.
 However, you still have the right to buy the freehold before the extended lease ends.

 You don't have to pay the freeholder for extending the lease.
-However, you will have to pay all the legal costs involved - for both yourself and the freeholder.
+However, you have to pay all the legal costs involved, for both yourself and the freeholder.
 This can be expensive but it usually works out cheaper than buying the freehold.

-If you extend your lease, your ground rent is very likely to go up.
+If you extend your lease, your ground rent is likely to increase.
 It can only be increased after the time left on your original lease has ended.
-The new ground rent will be based on the value of the property at the time the lease is extended.
+The new ground rent is based on the value of the property at the time the lease is extended.
 It can be increased again after 25 years.
-If you can't agree a reasonable ground rent with the freeholder, a leasehold valuation tribunal (LVT) can set it.